-Lola Kirke: ‘Taylor Swift May As Well Voted For Donald Trump’
+Lola Kirke: Taylor Swift ‘May As Well Have Voted For Trump’

 Jaffar called her nearly 60 times demanding to meet her in person.
 He was arrested on March 6, and charged with stalking and burglary.
 Judge David Frey signed a restraining order banning him from getting close to the singer.

 It’s not clear whether Swift is laying low on social media because of her stalkers.
-But, Dunham sure made it sound like that.
+But Dunham sure made it sound like that.
 Swift’s rep has yet to comment on this latest story.

-[Featured images by Kevin Winter/Getty Images for DIRECTV and Frederick M. Brown/Getty Images]
+[Featured Images by Kevin Winter/Getty Images for DIRECTV and Frederick M. Brown/Getty Images]